sgl-project/sglang/README.md

 ### More Examples

-We also support Anthropic and VertexAI (Gemini) backend.
+Anthropic and VertexAI (Gemini) models are also supported.
 You can find more examples at [examples/quick_start](examples/quick_start).

 ## Frontend: Structured Generation Langauge (SGLang)